ossia/score-docs/docs/common-practices/4-audio.md

 ## Playing a sound file

-To play a [sound file]({{ site.baseurl }}/processes/soundfile.html), drag'n'drop it in the score, from the library, or from your operating system.
+To play a [[Soundfiles|sound file]], drag'n'drop it in the score, from the library, or from your operating system.

 If you don't hear a sound, check that :